fssa-batch3/tamilselvan.kothandan__web_project/README.md

      - Update hospital CRUD
      - Delete hospital CRUD

-Medical-service
+# Medical-service

-PATIENT:

-CREATE AN ACCOUNT : (COMPLETED)
+# Patient

+Create an Account

-* Scenario 1: You successfully created an account.
+- Scenario 1: You successfully created an account.

-* steps:
+- Steps:

-      1. Navigated to the sign-up page
+1. Navigate to the sign-up page
 2. Fill in the required details, such as name, phone number, and password.
-      3. click the "submit" button.
+3. Click the "submit" button.
-* Expected result:
+    - Expected Result:
-         The user is redirected to the
+        The user is redirected to the login page.
-         login page.

-CREATE AN ACCOUNT : (COMPLETED)

-* Scenario 1: Successfully logged in to your account
+- Scenario 1: Successfully logged in to your account.

-     * Steps:
+- Steps:

-          1. Navigated to the login
+1. Navigate to the login page.
-            page.
-         2. Fill in the required
-            information, such as phone
-            number and password.
+2. Fill in the required information, such as phone number and password.
-         3. click the "submit" button.
+3. Click the "submit" button.

-    * Expected result:
+     - Expected Result:
-          * The user is redirected
-                to the profile.
+          The user is redirected to the profile.

-EDIT PROFILE: (COMPLETED)
+- Edit Profile

-Scenario 1: Edit the profile
+- Scenario 1: Edit the profile.

-  * steps:
+- Steps:

 1. Fill in the required information as shown in Edit Profile.
-2. Then click on the save button.
+2. Click on the save button.
 3. Now you can see the information that you gave in your profile.

-Book an appointment: (completed)
+# Book an Appointment

+- Scenario 1:

+- Steps:

+1. The user can see the hospital and doctors button in the header.
+2. The user can go to the hospital.
+If the user does not know the name of the doctor, he can search for a doctor from their respective hospital.
+3. The user can then click on the respective doctor.
+   On the doctor details page, the user can see the book appointment button.
+The user can click that.
+4. The user then fills out the required information that is shown on the appointment page.
+5. Then, redirected appointment booked there, you can see the status on that page after booking the appointment.

-* Scenario 2: successfully booking an appointment
+- Scenario 2:

-* steps:
+      * Steps:
+           1. The user can see the hospital and doctor buttons in the header.
+           2. The user can go to the doctor.
+If the user does not know the name of the hospital, he can search for a doctor on the page.
+           3. The user can then click on the respective doctor.
+           4. On the doctor's details page, the user can see the book appointment button.
+The user can click that.

-1. Fill in the required information that is shown on the appointment form. then click book now.
+           5. The user then fills out the required information that is shown on the appointment page.
+           6. Then, if redirected appointment booked there, you can see the status on that page after booking the appointment.

+- Scenario 3:
+      * Steps:
-3. Then you can see the appointment status.
+         1. Users can see the user icon on the header.

-Admin:

-CREATE AN ACCOUNT : (COMPLETED)
+         2. Then, by clicking on that icon, the user can see the dropdowns like view profile and past appointments.
+         3. The user can click on the view profile button on the drop-down menu.
+         4. From the view profile page on down, the user can see the delete button on that page.
+5.
+         5. When a user clicks on that button, they will be logged out of that page.

+# Admin Account Creation

-* Scenario 1: You successfully created an account.
+ Scenario 1: Successfully created an account

-* steps:
+- Steps:

-     1. Navigated to the sign-up page
+      1. Navigate to the sign-up page.
       2. Fill in the required details, such as name, phone number, and password.
-     3.  click the "submit" button.
+      3. Click the "submit" button.

-* Expected result:
+            * Expected Result:
-          The admin is clicking the already a member button on the register page to the login page.
+                The admin is redirected to the login page.

-CREATE AN ACCOUNT : (COMPLETED)
+Admin Account Login

-* Scenario 1: Successfully logged in to your account
+Scenario 1: Successfully logged in to your account

-     * Steps:
+- Steps:
-          1. Navigated to the login
+       1. Navigate to the login page.
-            page.
-         2. Fill in the required
-            information, such as Name and password.
+       2. Fill in the required information, such as name and password.
-         3. click the "submit" button.
+       3. Click the "submit" button.

-    * Expected result:
+            * Expected Result:
-          * The admin is redirected
-                to the admin page.
+                  The admin is redirected to the admin page.

-Add Doctors and Add Hospital:
+Adding Doctors and Hospitals

-*Scenario 2: You can add doctors and hospitals.
+Scenario 2: Add doctors and hospitals

-         * steps :
+- Steps:
-                    1. To begin, click the add doctors or add hospital button.
+     1. Click the "Add Doctors" or "Add Hospital" button.
-                    2. You will then be redirected to the add doctors or hospitals page, where you will see an "Add" button.then click on that.
+     2. You will then be redirected to the "Add Doctors" or "Add Hospital" page, where you will see an "Add" button.
+Click on that.
-                    3. complete the form on that page
+     3. Complete the form on that page.
      4. You have successfully added doctors or hospitals to that page.
-                    5. then you can logout from admin page.
+     5. Logout from the admin page.